A.J. Green Player Prop Bets for NFL Week 18 | Arizona vs. Seattle 1/9/2022

 - Note: Green's stats vs. Seahawks date back to 2016.

-- The 282.9 passing yards the Seahawks allow per game makes them the NFL's 31st-ranked pass defense this season.
+- The Seahawks have the NFL's 31st-ranked pass defense this season, allowing 282.9 yards per game through the air.

-- With 23 passing TDs conceded this year, the Seahawks defense is ranked 10th in the league.
+- With 23 passing TDs allowed this year, the Seahawks defense is ranked 10th in the league.

 Recent Performances

-- In last week's game against the Cowboys, Green was targeted six times and recorded three catches for 74 yards (24.7 yards per reception).
+- In last week's outing against the Cowboys, Green was targeted six times, picking up 74 yards on three receptions (averaging 24.7 yards per catch).

-- Green has collected 171 receiving yards (57.0 per game), hauling in eight balls on 17 targets during his last three games.
+- Green has collected 171 receiving yards (57.0 per game), reeling in eight passes on 17 targets over his last three games.

 Green's Arizona Teammates